doetlingerlukas/parallel-systems/assignment02/README.md

 ## Exercise 1

-This exercise consists in writing a parallel application to speed up the computation of π.
+This exercise consists of writing a parallel application to speed up the computation of π.

 ### Description